Standards for hearing protection at work - EN 352 and its revisions

 The pre-Brexit standard was EN 352 and its various sub-divisions, and all hearing protection had to be certified to EN 352 in order to be used at work, and when things comply with EN 352 they get that all-important CE mark.

-Basically, the UK said ‘we’ll have our own certification mark as we like that kind of thing, but we’ll use the existing European standard for all the tiresome detail’.
-This means the actual detail of how hearing protection is certified falls under EN 352, as it always did.
-If something meets the EN requirements and is CE marked, it also meets the UKCA one.
+Basically, the UK said ‘we’ll have our own certification mark as we like that kind of thing, but we’ll use the existing European standard for all the detail’.
+This means the actual detail of how hearing protection is certified falls under EN 352, as it always did, whatever the marking system used.

-This one deals with all the detail of how hearing protection is tested and sets out what hearing protection performance is assessed against.
+This standard deals with all the detail of how hearing protection is tested and sets out what hearing protection performance is assessed against.
 There are three main sub-divisions within it:

 • EN 352-2: Covers ear plugs